liuyehcf/BlogSource/_posts/Java-ComparableTimSort-源码剖析.md

      * so we could cut the storage for this, but it's a minor amount,
      * and keeping all the info explicit simplifies the code.
      */
-    private int stackSize = 0;  // Number of pending runs on stack private final int[] runBase;
+    private int stackSize = 0;  //Number of pending runs on stack private final int[] runBase;
     private final int[] runLen;
 ```